Hysteria (Muse song)

 "Hysteria" is a song by the English rock band Muse, released on 1 December 2003 as the third single from their third studio album, Absolution (2003).
 It was produced by Muse and Rich Costey.
+It features a distorted bassline and lyrics about a soul-consuming obsession.

-"Hysteria" reached number 17 on the UK singles chart and number 9 in the US on the Billboard Modern Rock Tracks chart.
+"Hysteria" reached number 17 on the UK singles chart and number 9 on the US Modern Rock Tracks chart.
+Its bassline was voted among the greatest of all time by MusicRadar readers and by Guitar World.

-Performances of "Hysteria" are included the live videos Absolution Tour (2005) and HAARP (2008).
-A demo and a live version appeared on Absolution XX, the 20th-anniversary Absolution reissue.
-The song was featured in the video game Fortnite Festival.

 Recording

 According to the bassist, Chris Wolstenholme, "Hysteria" originated in a jam during a soundcheck in Doncaster, England, with the guitarist, Matt Bellamy, playing the riff in a blues style.
-Wolstenholme transferred the riff to bass guitar and changed it to a "machine-gun-like" sixteenths pattern.
+Wolstenholme transferred the riff to bass guitar and changed it to a "machine-gun-like" pattern composed entirely of sixteenth notes.
 He split his signal into three Marshall amps, one clean and two distorted, and blended the results with a synthesiser.
+Muse processed it using the sound design system Kyma.

 Bellamy restructured "Hysteria" after feedback from the producer, Rich Costey.
-Muse recorded "Hysteria" at Air Studios in late 2002 and completed it at Livingstone Studios in early 2003, both in London.
-They processed the song using the sound design system Kyma.
+The lyrics describe a soul-consuming obsession.
+Muse recorded it at Air Studios in late 2002 and completed it at Livingston Recording Studios in early 2003, both in London.
 In 2025, Wolstenholme said "Hysteria" was his favourite Muse bassline.

 Music video

-The music video was inspired by the hotel-trashing scene from Pink Floyd – The Wall (1982).
-It takes the form of a short narrative depicting a man (played by Justin Theroux) awakening inside of a hotel room and, through non-linear chronological elements, discovering that he both stalked and eventually met with a prostitute with whom he was obsessed (played by Hayley Caradoc-Hodgkins).
-The encounter ends violently.

-An alternate video was created for the release of the single in the U.S., which features the band playing in front of a green screen; with white blood vessels, a woman's face, red, grey and black circles overlapping, and lightning.
-This video is also used in the UK before the watershed, as the original video was deemed unsuitable for children.
+Two music videos were made for "Hysteria".
+In the European video, a man (played by Justin Theroux) obsessively views videos of a prostitute and destroys a hotel room in rage.
+It recalls a similar scene in the 1982 film Pink Floyd – The Wall.
+The American video features Muse playing before a montage of projected images.

+Release

+"Hysteria" was released on December 1 2003 as the third single from Absolution.
+Performances are included the live videos Absolution Tour (2005) and HAARP (2008).
+A demo and a live version appeared on Absolution XX, the Absolution reissue released in 2023.
+"Hysteria" was featured in the 2023 video game Fortnite Festival.

 Reception

+In NME, Kirssi Murison described "Hysteria" as "self-indulgent warp-speed rock" that "manages to wrap up Muse's pomp and majesty in what is a fabulously transparent, bewilderingly unpretentious, pop-glam hit".
+In American Songwriter, Bryan Reesman said "Hysteria" was "amazingly aggressive and cathartic" and "certainly one of the most memorable bass lines of the modern rock era ... one of Muse's most potent tracks".

-In 2012, "Hysteria" was voted the best Muse song by readers of NME.
-The bassline was named the sixth-best of all time by MusicRadar in 2011.
+In 2012, "Hysteria" was voted the best Muse song by NME readers.
+Its bassline was named the sixth-best of all time by MusicRadar in 2011 and the fourth-best by Guitar World in 2022.
+In 2022, Guitar World named it the fourth-best Muse bassline.